The Best Isle of Skye Itinerary Scotland by JetSettingFools.com

 The Neist Point Lighthouse View on Isle of Skye, Scotland

 A top attraction for your 3-Day Skye Itinerary, Neist Point Lighthouse is an incredible landmark.
-Built in 1909, the yellow Neist Point Lighthouse stands on a mesmerizing 140-foot-tall cliff.
+Built in 1909, the structure stands on a mesmerizing 140-foot-tall cliff.

-A steep path leads down to the lighthouse and the vantage point is ideal for spotting sea life, like dolphins, whales and sharks.
+A steep path leads down to the complex.
+The vantage point is ideal for spotting sea life, but the building is closed to visitors.

 We recommend spending about an hour at the lighthouse (maybe longer if setting off on both treks).